vt-aoe-nanosat-avionics/wsl-stlink-setup/README.md

 There are two steps to this process:
   1. Setting up the ST-Link hardware and software
-  2. Giving WSL access to the ST-Link.
+  2. Giving WSL access to the ST-Link

 These are in order of importance, as WSL will not recognize the ST-Link hardware until it has been properly initialized.